flavioalves/learn-chaincode/README.md

 Init is called when you first deploy your chaincode.
 As the name implies, this function should be used to do any initialization your chaincode needs.
 In our example, we use Init to configure the initial state of a single key/value pair on the ledger.

-In your `chaincode_start.go` file, change the `Init` function so that it stores the first element in the `args` argument to the key "hello_world".
+In your `chaincode_start.go` file, change the `Init` function so that it stores the first element in the `args` argument to the key "user_info".

 ```go
 func (t *SimpleChaincode) Init(stub shim.ChaincodeStubInterface, function string, args []string) ([]byte, error) {